-The Division of Blood Diseases and Resources (DBDR) is part of the National Heart, Lung, and Blood Institute (NHLBI), one of 27 institutes and centers at the National Institutes of Health (NIH).
+The Division of Blood Diseases and Resources (DBDR) is part of the National Heart, Lung, and Blood Institute (NHLBI), one of 27 Institutes and Centers at the National Institutes of Health (NIH).
 DBDR supports research on the causes, prevention, and treatment of nonmalignant blood diseases, including anemias, sickle cell disease, and thalassemia; premalignant processes such as myelodysplasia and myeloproliferative disorders; hemophilia and other abnormalities of hemostasis, thrombosis and the microvasculature; hematopoiesis and immune dysfunction.
 Funding encompasses a broad spectrum of research ranging from basic biology to medical management of blood diseases.

 The Division has a major responsibility for research to assure the adequacy and safety of the Nation's blood supply.
 The Division also has a leading role in applying scientific advances in transfusion medicine, stem cell biology and systems biology to the development of new gene and cell-based therapies to repair and regenerate human tissues and organs.
-DBDR has three branches: the Blood Epidemiology and Therapeutics Branch, the Molecular Cellular and Systems Blood Science Branch, and the Translational Blood Science and Resources Branch.
+DBDR has three branches: the Blood Epidemiology and Clinical Therapeutics Branch, the Molecular Cellular and Systems Blood Science Branch, and the Translational Blood Science and Resources Branch.